Quick Verdict

 The Real Pricing Breakdown: What the Pages Actually Say

-Before examining what the pricing pages miss, it is worth understanding what they actually say with precision, because the details matter significantly.
+Before examining what pricing pages miss, it is worth understanding what they actually say with precision because the details matter significantly.

 Zapier Pricing (2026)